Here you can find the answers to some commonly asked questions...

 Generally used as the terms for brick and mortar establishments that provide cannabis medicines.

-How do I find a medical marijuana provider?
+How do I find a medical marijuana dispensary?

 Select the Provider option on the homepage finder.
 Enter your city or zip code for a list of the closest providers in your area.